pvcraven/web-development-class/source/semester_1/assignments/05_finalize_site/finalize_site.rst

     :width: 15%
     :class: right-image

-* In class, meet and check progress.
+* In class the following week, meet and check progress.
 Update each issue with a status update.
   Close the issue when done, but only do this as a team when everyone agrees.
 * Follow up to make sure those assignments were done.
 * Feel free to set up a meeting time / text chat / discord / or something else to coordinate work through